The First Works

 Before it hit, the Lord was all commendation, praising these busy Christians for their toil, endurance, and holy intolerance of evil.
-And after it hit, he did the same, lauding them for their hatred of the lawless works of the Nicolaitans.
-But in between there came a stern and urgent reproof, flashing like dark lightning in a deep blue sky.
+After it hit, he did the same, lauding them for their hatred of the lawless works of the Nicolaitans.
+But in between there came a stern and urgent reproof, flashing like dark lightning against a deep blue sky.
 What can account for it?

 O Rose, thou are sick.